Front-End Developer RoadMap for 2022

 How to become a front-end developer in 2022?
-So here’s the roadmap I was referring to at the beginning of this blog.
+So here’s the developer roadmap I was referring to at the beginning of this blog.
 It includes personal recommendations, alternative options, and other good-to-know technologies and tools that you can learn anytime.

 Top Skills A Front-End Developer Should Have